Morecambe Promenade railway station: Post-war

-By 1963 though, Euston Road closed completely and all services had been permanently diverted to Promenade station and the future was looking increasingly uncertain following the publication of the Beeching Report.
-The report's author, Richard Beeching - the Chairman of the British Transport Commission - treated branch lines as irrelevant to the overall operation of intercity rail networks, believing that car owners would drive to and park at mainline stations before taking the train.
+By 1963 though, Euston Road closed completely and all services had been permanently diverted to Promenade station; the future was looking increasingly uncertain following the publication of the Beeching Report.
+The report's author, Richard Beeching - the chairman of the British Transport Commission - treated branch lines as irrelevant to the overall operation of inter-city rail networks, believing that car owners would drive to and park at main line stations before taking the train.
 One of the recommendations of his report was that service provision to Morecambe needed to be "modified", with one of the two routes eastwards closed and the remaining traffic concentrated on the other.
 Initially this was expected to be the ex-Midland line, but in the spring of 1964, it was announced that the former LNWR branch would be the one to be kept, even though the ex-Midland route was electrified and more heavily used.

 As part of these plans, Promenade would be retained (at least in the short term) along with the branch to Heysham, but the former main line to Green Ayre and on to Wennington would be abandoned.
 The Leeds trains were to be re-routed via Carnforth and Hest Bank, and the existing DMU local service to Lancaster via Bare Lane would see an increase in frequency to compensate.
-The following year BR proposed to build a new south-to-east curve at Torrisholme that would allow direct running from Bare Lane towards Heysham without the need for reversal at Promenade, which would have been closed, and Euston Road would have re-opened as the terminus for the branch services from Lancaster and Leeds.
+The following year BR proposed to build a new south-to-east curve at Torrisholme that would allow direct running from Bare Lane towards Heysham without the need for reversal at Promenade, which would have been closed, and Euston Road would have reopened as the terminus for the branch services from Lancaster and Leeds.
 However, local opposition to the new curve (which required the demolition of property along its route) saw the scheme dropped and the original plans proceeded with.